 - We believe that a strong national ACB organization exists to establish and promote national advocacy priorities and to guide and support our state and special interest affiliates, but we believe in the autonomy of our state and special interest affiliates for determining and acting in accordance with the best interests of their individual members and chapters.
 Put simply, the ACB national organization exists to meet the needs of our individual members, local chapters, and state and special interest affiliates.

 Our national advocacy efforts have included:

-- Being actively involved with the development of the principles and policies that became a part of the regulations implementing Section 504 of the Rehabilitation Act of 1973 as amended.
+- Active involvement in the development of the principles and policies that served as the foundation for the regulations implementing Section 504 of the Rehabilitation Act of 1973 as amended.

 - Working with the Department of Education to ensure that blind children receive the instruction they need to excel in school.

-- Public transit systems providing auditory stop announcements on buses and subways.
+- Public transit agencies providing audible announcements on buses, trains and subways.

-- Municipalities installing Accessible Pedestrian Signals that can be used by people who are blind or deaf and blind.
+- Municipalities installing Accessible Pedestrian Signals making it safe for people who are blind or visually impaired to independently cross streets.

 - States providing voting machines that allow people who are blind to vote privately and independently.

 - The state of Hawaii opening its borders to people who use guide dogs without the requirement of a lengthy, costly and unnecessary quarantine.